mohdjas/bohr-models/README.md

+DISCLAIMER: This program oes not output scientifically accurate models.
+There are lots of minor details and rules (stable half-filled orbitals for one) that I hadn't considered when writing this.

 DESCRIPTION:

 Program to generate PNG files of Bohr atomic models of all elements in the periodic table.

 USAGE AND OUTPUT:

 usage: orbitals image-size background-colour

 image-size is the size of the image.
 For optimal display, a size of greater than 1250px is recommended.